Guidelines Informing the Creation of CBE Instructional Calendars

 - There will be a maximum of 200 operational days

-- Three teacher preparation days prior to students’ first day of classes
+- Three non-instruction days prior to students’ first day of classes for teacher preparation.

 - Two days for Teachers’ Convention

-- Winter break will be inclusive of December 24 to January 2, as per Section 56(2) of the School Act.
+- Winter break will be inclusive of December 23 to January 1, as per the

-- The number of instructional days and operational days must be the same for both traditional and modified calendars
+- The number of instructional days and operational days must be the same for both traditional and unique setting calendars

 - All schools are closed on the following days: